nearlySplat/lightbulb/README.md

 ## Contributing

 This projects uses the [Conventional Commits standard](https://www.conventionalcommits.org/en/v1.0.0/) for commits.
-If you want to generate your commit message interactively, use `yarn commit`.
+If you want to generate your commit message interactively, use `npm run commit`.
 Commit messages are linted befote commit using Git Hooks via Husky.

 License headers are applied to every file before commit, if you want your name to be explicitly mentioned contact a maintainer.